Unvortex Lattice and Topological Defects in Rigidly Rotating Multicomponent Superfluids

-In our case, the mapping $\hat{\mathbf{n}}\left(\mathbf{r}\right)$\foreignlanguage{american}{ is a mapping from the unit cell $P$ of the spin texture on the plane to the sphere of spin states $S$, and is }surjective\foreignlanguage{american}{ because any equal-area mapping from the plane to the sphere must be cover}ing. \foreignlanguage{american}{The genus of the unit cell $P$ is $p=1$ as it is topologically equivalent (homeomorphic) to a torus, and the genus of the sphere $S$ is $s=0$.
-Therefore, }the Riemann-Hurwitz formula\foreignlanguage{american}{ \eqref{eq:RH} yields
+In our case, $\hat{\mathbf{n}}\left(\mathbf{r}\right)$ is a mapping from the unit cell $P$ on the plane to the sphere of spin states $S$.
+The genus of $P$ is $p=1$ as the unit cell is topologically equivalent to a torus, and the genus of $S$ is $s=0$.
+Therefore, the Riemann-Hurwitz formula \eqref{eq:RH} yields

-The significant conclusion from this formula is a surprising result: there \emph{must} be stable $k\geq2$ defects in the system.
-The formula further emphasizes that a $k=1$ texture does not describe a defect; $k=1$ points do not contribute to the }Riemann-Hurwitz formula.
-It is important to note that the defects do not occur just in excited states, but are intrinsic features manifesting even in the ground state of rotating system.
+This formula leads to a significant conclusion: stable defects with $k\geq2$ \emph{must} exist in the system.
+The formula further emphasizes that a $k=1$ texture does not describe a defect; $k=1$ points do not contribute to the Riemann-Hurwitz formula.
+It is important to note that these defects appear not only in excited states, but are intrinsic features manifesting even in the ground state of rotating systems.
 This parallels the presence of point defects in the ground state of an ordinary rotating superfluid.

-The Riemann-Hurwitz formula\foreignlanguage{american}{ provides the number of defects $N$ in each unit cell.
+The Riemann-Hurwitz formula provides the number of defects $N$ in each unit cell.
 Specifically, if all the defects share the same $k$ value, the number of defects in each unit cell is

-}By employing both the Riemann-Hurwitz formula and the Mermin-Ho relation, we can also calculate the density of defects.
-Integrating the Mermin-Ho relation \eqref{eq:mermin} over a unit cell for a rigidly rotating condensate provides us an equation for its area $A$: